 Living in the prefecture of Chania has given me the possibility to visit Elafonisi many, really many, times.
 I always enjoy taking the kids in May or in September, but I’ve also taken friends at the peak of the season.

 Last year I drove there even on August 15th!
 I do know what crowds mean in Elafonisi.
-I’ve been in Elafonisi in the era of paper maps and the era of Siri.
+I’ve been to Elafonisi in the era of paper maps and the era of Siri.
 I’ve been there on sunny days, windy days, and extremely windy days.
 I’ve seen Elafonisi with rain, with clouds, and even in winter.

 And as far as getting there is concerned, I was driven there, drove there myself, and even took the bus.